since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 <div class='descriptive'>
 ##### "Un merdier très profond."
 Several Gunsmith maneuvers allow you to make a ranged attack at close quarters.
-Standard rules for close quarters ranged attacks still apply unless you find a mechanism for overcoming disadvantage, such as _Close Quarters Shooter_ at 5th level or the _Crossbow Expert_ feat.
+Standard rules for close quarters ranged attacks still apply unless you find a way to overcome disadvantage, such as _Close Quarters Shooter_ at 5th level.
 </div>

 **Silver Tongue**.
 When you make a Charisma (Deception) check or a Charisma (Persuasion) check, you can expend one superiority die, and add the superiority die to the ability check.